Newman College, Perth

 Newman College is a pre-K–12 co-educational Catholic school which operates in the Marist tradition in Churchlands, Western Australia.
 It is currently a joint governed college with the governors being the Archbishop of Perth, Timothy Costelloe, and the Provincial of the Marist Brothers of the Southern Province of Australia, Brother Paul Gilchrist.
-The college is a foundation member of the Association of Marist Schools of Australia (AMSA).
+The college is a founding member of the Association of Marist Schools of Australia.

 Name

-The college name is derived from that of the English scholar and philosopher, Saint John Henry Newman (1801–1890), a man who spent half of his life an Anglican and the latter half a Catholic.
+The college name is derived from that of the English scholar and philosopher Saint John Henry Newman (1801–1890), a man who spent half of his life an Anglican and the latter half a Catholic.